 All hair must be neatly trimmed, clean and combed.
 Hairstyles, which draw excessive attention to oneself, (e.g., unusual color or style) are not allowed.
 Boys must be clean-shaven, and sideburns must be neatly trimmed and styled and not to extend below the earlobe.
-Hair should not exceed the bottom of the shirt collar.
 Anyone not clean-shaven will be asked to do so at school.
 A repeat offense will result in the student being asked to shave as well as receiving a detention.